 Haverhill man charged with sexually assaulting Seabrook girl

 Mar.
-11—SEABROOK — A Haverhill man charged with sexually assaulting a 6-year-old girl posted $10,000 cash bail following his arraignment Wednesday in Rockingham Superior Court, according to court records.
+14—SEABROOK — A Haverhill man charged with sexually assaulting a 6-year-old girl posted $10,000 cash bail following his arraignment Wednesday in Rockingham Superior Court, according to court records.

-Philip Q. Osgood, 71, of Crescent Street, faces aggravated felonious sexual assault, a second aggravated felonious sexual assault charge related to domestic violence, simple assault with domestic violence and a simple assault charge.
-While Rockingham Superior Court has Osgood living in Haverhill, local police listed his address as being in Seabrook, N.H.
+Philip Q. Osgood, 71, of Crescent Street faces aggravated felonious sexual assault, a second aggravated felonious sexual assault charge related to domestic violence, simple assault with domestic violence and a simple assault charge.
+While Rockingham Superior Court has Osgood living in Haverhill, local police listed his address as being in Seabrook.

 While awaiting trial, Osgood must stay at least 300 feet away and have no contact with his alleged victim, stay away from her school, two addresses on South Main Street and must live at an agreed upon Byfield address while awaiting trial, according to court documents.